David Bergland: Views

 In the 1980s, Bergland wrote a book entitled, Libertarianism in One Lesson (ISBN 0975432648).
 The book explained the libertarian philosophy and touched on issues including the government as a nature of coercion, how libertarianism developed in America and how it is different from both liberalism and conservatism, the contention that taxation is theft, support of a foreign policy of non-intervention, free trade with other countries, gun rights, and criminal justice reform, opposition to drug and alcohol prohibition, public education, and Social Security.

 Death

-Bergland died on June 3, 2019, one day short of his 84th birthday, of prostate cancer.
+Bergland died on June 3, 2019, in Kennewick, Washington, one day short of his 84th birthday, of prostate cancer.